What is a Joint Venture?

 - Carefully Consider Governance and Management

 Running a business is challenging.
 When multiple companies are working together to run a joint venture, things can get even more confusing.
 There has a potential to be a “too many cooks in the kitchen” problem.
 Lack of communication has undermined many joint ventures that could have been successful.
 Fortunately, companies can take action to alleviate this problem.
 Before entering into a joint venture agreement, please be sure that the agreement sets up a clear, workable structure to deal with governance, management, and day-to-day decision making.

 - Set Up a Clear Structure for Funding and Distribution

 Finally, a well-crafted joint venture agreement will always deal with issues of funding and the distribution of profits.
 You need to make sure that your joint venture agreement clearly states how the entity will be funded, how it can acquire additional funding if such a need arises, and how the profits will be distributed.
 Without the proper structure in place, there is a serious risk that there will be a dispute over the venture’s finances.

 Contact Our Florida Commercial Litigation Attorneys Today

 At Pike & Lustig, LLP, our skilled business law attorneys are committed to providing top quality legal services to clients.
 If you have any questions or concerns about joint ventures or joint venture litigation, we can help.
 For a free consultation, please contact our law firm today.
-From our offices in West Palm Beach and Miami, we serve business law clients throughout the area, including in Kendall, Homestead, North Miami Beach, Aventura, and Hollywood.
+From our offices in West Palm Beach, Wellington and Miami, we serve business law clients throughout the area, including in Kendall, Homestead, North Miami Beach, Aventura, and Hollywood.